Does Pronunciation Matter?

 What do you need?

 And so the debate goes on.
-In my experience the choice between the two arguments is all about need, the needs of your business and your staff.
+In my experience the choice between the two arguments is all about need.
+The needs of your business and your staff.
 If you’re in a sector which is primarily customer-facing, like hospitality, then you may very well want your overseas staff to have good pronunciation and grammar.
-If your area of interest is industry based, for example manufacturing or food production where the majority of communication is colleague to colleague, then you may not feel that pronunciation is a priority.
+If your area of interest is industry based, for example manufacturing or food production you may not feel it’s necessary.
 Whatever the case, it’s clear that pronunciation is a hot topic that will continue to spark some lively conversations for years to come.

 Can you help?